Navigating the Mind: A Journey to Understanding Mental Health

 Characteristics of Good Mental Health

-These individuals show resilience, the ability to bounce back from adversity, and the adaptability to adjust to change and uncertainty.
+These individuals show resilience, the ability to bounce back from adversity, and the adaptability to change and uncertainty.
 Decision-making is another feature of good mental health, characterised by the ability to make choices that reflect one’s true interests, values, and the present reality.

 Distinction between Mental Health and Mental Illness

 Mental health and mental illness, while related, are not the same.
 Mental health is a positive state of well-being, whereas mental illness includes recognised psychological or behavioural patterns often associated with distress or disability.
-It is important to separate the two to avoid conflating temporary emotional responses with clinical conditions.
+It is essential to separate the two to avoid conflating temporary emotional responses with clinical conditions.

 While everyone has mental health as an integral part of their existence, not everyone will experience mental illness.
-It is crucial to understand this distinction to foster a more accurate and compassionate approach toward mental well-being, recognising that like physical health, everyone must work to maintain it, and some may require help in dealing with challenges that arise.
+It is crucial to understand this distinction to foster a more accurate and compassionate approach toward mental well-being, recognising that, like physical health, everyone must work to maintain it, and some may require help in dealing with challenges that arise.

 Factors Affecting Mental Health